ichisemasashi/readHyLang/Automate_the_Boring_Stuff_with_Python/06_ManipulatingStrings.md

 []{#calibre_link-1758 {http:="" www.idpf.org="" 2007=""
-ops}type="pagebreak"}Next, we're going to create the [pigLatin]{.literal} variable to store the words as we translate them into Pig Latin:
+ops}type="pagebreak"}Next, we're going to create the [pigLatin] variable to store the words as we translate them into Pig Latin:

 pigLatin = \[\] \# A list of the words in Pig Latin.\